DevOpsEtc/s3-cf-static-site/README.md

   * MacOS High Sierra (should work on other versions and Linux too, but YMMV)
   * Python 3: $ brew install python3
   * GoAccess: $ brew install goaccess # optional visual web log analyzer
-  * Python Modules: $ pip3 install awscli boto3 colorama (sudo may be needed for elevated privileges)
+  * Python Modules: $ pip3 install awscli boto3 colorama halo (sudo may be needed for elevated privileges)
   * Amazon Web Services account (if new to AWS, there's a year long free-tier plan available)
   * AWS credentials: $ aws configure (paste in access keys from AWS management console)
   * Custom domain name
   * AWS Route 53 hosted zone for your domain name
-  * Valid email@your_domain_name that's a catch-all address (for certificate validation)
+  * Valid email@your_domain_name that's a catch-all address or valid address on WHOIS listing (for certificate validation)
+  * Cup of coffee while you wait for stack to provision resources.
+CloudFront distributions need to propagate to the AWS edge locations.

 **Script Output Screenshot:**